lewhunt/react-tv-player/README.md

 | `getSecondsLoaded()`   | Returns the number of seconds that have been loaded<br />&nbsp; ◦ &nbsp;Returns `null` if unavailable or unsupported                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | `getDuration()`        | Returns the duration (in seconds) of the currently playing media<br />&nbsp; ◦ &nbsp;Returns `null` if duration is unavailable                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | `getInternalPlayer()`  | Returns the internal player of whatever is currently playing<br />&nbsp; ◦ &nbsp;eg the [YouTube player instance](https://developers.google.com/youtube/iframe_api_reference#Loading_a_Video_Player), or the [`<video>`](https://developer.mozilla.org/en/docs/Web/HTML/Element/video) element when playing a video file<br />&nbsp; ◦ &nbsp;Use `getInternalPlayer('hls')` to get the [hls.js](https://github.com/video-dev/hls.js) player<br />&nbsp; ◦ &nbsp;Use `getInternalPlayer('dash')` to get the [dash.js](https://github.com/Dash-Industry-Forum/dash.js) player<br />&nbsp; ◦ &nbsp;Returns `null` if the internal player is unavailable |

+### DRM Support

+You can use HLS AES Encryption, but it currently does not support Widevine, FairPlay or PlayReady DRM out of the box.
+However, when playing files it renders a `video` tag which can be accessed with the `getInternalPlayer()` instance method, mentioned above.
+So there is scope to hook into `hls.js` and `dash.js` for further DRM integration if desired.
+More work on this is on the future roadmap.

+### Device Support

+The library has been put through some initial testing on desktop web browsers and TV web app platforms such as Amazon FireTV, Samsung Tizen, Xbox UWP and LG webOS.
+More checks will be carried out over the next few months.
+Generally TV devices post-2018 will be better supported as they'll have more modern Chromium browsers.

+Due to various restrictions, React TV Player is not intended to work properly on smaller mobile devices.
+The UI is designed for widescreen displays and YouTube player documentation explains that certain mobile browsers require user interaction before playing.

+You can use a desktop browser with arrow-keys to simulate the TV experience.